Set up an account, choose the right app, and add your first artwork record.

 Video upload rule

-Video upload requires Studio, an internet connection, and a saved artwork record that has synced to the server.
+Video upload requires Studio, an internet connection, and a saved artwork record that has finished syncing.

 Collections group artworks for projects, series, exhibitions, or private working sets.